Langley Mill Academy is part of Djanogly Learning Trust.

 We measure the impact of our curriculum using a variety of methods to build a balanced and broad overview:

-• Attainment and achievement outcomes
+• Attainment outcomes in all subjects

 • Standard of learning in books evidencing pupils end points